The 1960 election was a close race in which Senator John F. Kennedy beat Vice President Richard Nixon by a very narrow margin.

 The Chicano Movement was a part of the Mexican American Civil Rights Movement that sought political and social empowerment for Mexican Americans.

-The sexual revolution and the feminist movement of the 1960s establish a climate that fostered the struggle for gay and lesbian rights.
+The Sexual Revolution and the Feminist Movement of the 1960s established a political climate that fostered the struggle for gay and lesbian rights.

-The counterculture of the 1960s gave rise to new forms of media such as underground newspapers, literature, theater, and cinema.
+The counterculture of the 1960s gave rise to new forms of media, such as underground newspapers, literature, theatre, and cinema.

 Forms of art and music in the 1960s, ranging from rock and roll to psychedelic art, reflected the characteristics of the counterculture movement.